Adoption Series Part 1: Are You Ready to Adopt a Cat?

 • What will you do with your cat when you travel?
 Even if you don’t think you will travel, it’s always good to have a plan just in case.
 Will you put them at a boarding facility?
 Keep in mind boarding cats tends to cost $20 or more per day.
 There aren’t too many places where you can board cats locally except for at a vet clinic, which can also cost $20 or more per day.
 You could also hire someone or have a friend come check on them or maybe you have a friend or family member who will take them to their house while you are gone.

 • Are you able to afford regular vet visits, vaccinations, etc?
-Check ups can help identify a potential health problem before it gets more severe.
+Check-ups can help identify a potential health problem before it gets more severe.

 • What will you do if there is an unexpected expensive vet bill?
 Accidents happen, and even healthy cats can get sick or injured.
+Pet insurance can help with this.

 • Are you willing to give the cat time to settle into their new home?
 It may take them time to learn the rules of the house, and they might scratch something they shouldn’t, not immediately get along with other pets in the home, or they may have an accident while settling in.
 Are you willing to accept this and work with them?